-Selection of books:
+Selection of books

-Selection of beneficiary schools:
+Selection of beneficiary schools

-National Means-cum-Merit Scholarship (NMMS) is a central govt. scheme to arrest dropouts.
+NMMS is a central govt. scheme to arrest dropouts.
 A test is held nationwide in 8th standard for students of govt. and aided schools.
-Successful students are awarded Rs.6,000 scholarship per annum for 4 years till completion of higher secondary education.
-Headmasters and teachers are felicitated in recognition of their dedicated selfless work in training the students.
+Successful students are awarded Rs.12,000 scholarship per annum for 4 years till completion of higher secondary education.
+Headmasters and teachers responsible for training students for NMMS test are felicitated in recognition of their dedicated selfless service.

-Corpus for prizes and replenishing books:
+Corpus for replenishing books and prizes

-Systems and processes:
+Systems and processes

-A selection of prize winning write-ups of 2013-14 has been published as “Books Review by students”.
+A selection of prize-winning write-ups of 2013-14 has been published as “Books Review by students”.